c-rw/Moon/README.md

-# Moon Information API
+# Celestial Bodies Information API

-An Azure Function API that provides detailed information about the Moon's position, phase, and timing of astronomical events.
-Built using Python and the `ephem` library.
+An Azure Function API that provides detailed information about celestial bodies, currently focusing on the Moon.
+This API uses multiple astronomical calculation libraries for enhanced precision and detailed information.

 ## Features

-- Current moon phase (percentage illuminated)
+- **Current moon phase** (percentage illuminated)
-- Next new moon and full moon dates
+- **Next new moon and full moon dates**
-- Moon's current position (altitude and azimuth in both degrees and radians)
+- **Precise positioning** (altitude, azimuth, right ascension, declination)
-- Distance from Earth in kilometers
+- **Distance from Earth** in kilometers and astronomical units
-- Current constellation
+- **Current constellation** with multiple determination methods
-- Moon rise and set times (when location provided)
+- **Rise and set times** when location is provided
+- **Advanced viewing conditions** including atmospheric information

+## Libraries Used

+The API leverages three powerful astronomical libraries:
+- **`ephem`**: For basic planetary calculations, moon phase, and rise/set times
-- Location-specific calculations
+- **`skyfield`**: For precise astronomical positioning and distance calculations
+- **`astropy`**: For advanced constellation determination and coordinate handling

 ## Prerequisites